By A.J. Drenth

 Who am I?
 What is my essential nature?
 What do I find most meaningful and inspiring?
 What are my unique gifts and talents?
 What type of career is best suited for me?

-INTP and INFP self-seekers’ foremost concern is clarifying the nature of their essential self.
+INTP and INFP identity-seekers’ foremost concern is clarifying the nature of their essential self.
 Nothing fascinates them more than trying to get to the root of who they are.
 They are constantly interpreting and relating their experiences to their current self-understanding.
 While largely indifferent to externalities in their own right, INPs are curious to what the world can reveal about who they are as individuals.
 They enjoy considering, for instance, why some things strike them as deeply meaningful, while others seem of no interest whatsoever.
 They are always “checking in with themselves,” surveying the subjective responses that emerge from their stream of experience.

-Riso discerned a close kinship between self-seeking and creative self-expression, seeing creative work as an important route to self-knowledge: “In the creative moment, Fours…not only produce something beautiful, but discover who they are.”
-In other words, self-seekers can find themselves, at least in an experiential sense, through the creative process.
+Riso discerned a close kinship between identity-seeking and creative self-expression, seeing creative work as an important route to self-knowledge: “In the creative moment, Fours…not only produce something beautiful, but discover who they are.”
+In other words, identity-seekers can find themselves, at least in an experiential sense, through the creative process.
 Writer Joan Didion echoes this sentiment: “I write entirely to find out what I’m thinking, what I’m looking at, what I see, and what it means.”
 Riso goes on to suggest that “the tension between self-awareness and self-transcendence can be resolved in creativity.”
 In many respects, this undercuts the common assumption that self-knowledge must precede self-expression.
 This realization, which Riso describes as “paradoxical,” may even prompt INPs to reconsider their ultimate objective.
 Namely, if their most pressing concerns are somehow resolved in creativity, then maybe their true calling is not to clarify their self-understanding, but simply to create; perhaps the siren call of the self is merely meant to function as a gateway to a broader creative life?

 As theoretically tempting as this might seem, the fact is that most INPs struggle with “creativity for its own sake.”
 They need to feel inspired or otherwise confident that something valuable will be discovered or birthed through the creative act.
 And this is why dispensing with their most powerful source of motivation—the search for self—rarely seems a plausible option for them.

-At the same time, INPs expecting their self-seeking to have a clear endpoint can feel frustrated when the Holy Grail of consummate self-knowledge continues to elude them.
+At the same time, INPs expecting their identity-seeking to have a clear endpoint can feel frustrated when the Holy Grail of consummate self-knowledge continues to elude them.
 Like a dog trying to catch its own tail, they may feel they are doing a lot of running, but have little to show for it.
 They may envy the accomplishments and achievements of their peers, while loathing their own wheel-spinning.
-INTPs and INFPs may also find it hard to explain their self-seeking activities to others.
+INTPs and INFPs may also find it hard to explain their identity-seeking activities to others.
 They may also worry about being viewed as lazy or self-absorbed.
 While INPs who do manage to produce something tangible—a book, an album, etc.—may experience less in the way of external or self-criticism, even the most productive INPs may feel dissatisfied and inauthentic.
 For without complete self-knowledge, they can never be sure that their work accurately reflects who they are.
 This can engender doubt about the quality and authenticity of their work.
 It can even cause them to doubt their vocational choice and wonder whether they should be doing something entirely different.

-In sum, self-seekers strongly believe in the reality and importance of their essential self, and that it is of utmost importance to discern its true nature.
+In sum, identity-seekers strongly believe in the reality and importance of their essential self, and that it is of utmost importance to discern its true nature.
 They see self-knowledge as the critical prerequisite for everything else in their lives.
 Without it, they can’t know whether they are living authentically or optimally.
 So when self-certainty continues to prove slippery and elusive, they start to worry that life will pass them by before they find and actualize themselves.
 Guilt may also set in as they reflect on their relative unproductiveness.
 That which they do accomplish may feel fraudulent or tenuous if it was birthed out a state of practical necessity or incomplete self-knowledge.
 Thus, it can seem like no matter what they do, INPs are sentenced to a life of dissatisfaction.

-On closer reflection, one can detect an underlying element of perfectionism in the self-seeker’s outlook, namely, the expectation that their self-knowledge, as well as the external expression of that knowledge, must be perfect in order for them to be happy.
+On closer reflection, one can detect an underlying element of perfectionism in the identity-seeker’s outlook, namely, the expectation that their self-knowledge, as well as the external expression of that knowledge, must be perfect in order for them to be happy.
 The unrealistic nature of this outlook suggests that they must either alter their mindset and expectations or accept their restlessness and dissatisfaction as part of who they are.

 In wrestling with these challenges, Kierkegaard found it valuable to conceive of his life in terms of perpetual striving or becoming.
 Instead of aiming for complete or enduring self-knowledge, he emphasized the fluidity and uncertainty of existence: